aditya25shah/google/README.md

-3. Getting API Keys
-Gemini AI (Required)

-Go to Google AI Studio
-Create a new API key
-Add it to your .env file as GEMINI_API_KEY

-GitHub (Optional)

-Go to GitHub Settings > Developer settings > Personal access tokens Generate a new token with appropriate permissions
-Add to .env as GITHUB_TOKEN

-Jira (Optional)

-Go to your Jira account settings
-Create an API token
-Add your Jira URL, username, and token to .env

-Jenkins (Optional)

-Generate an API token in Jenkins user settings
-Add Jenkins URL, username, and token to .env

-Slack (Optional)

-Create a Slack app at api.slack.com
-Get the bot token and webhook URL
-Add to .env

-Usage
-1. User Registration/Login

-Create an account or login with existing credentials All user data is stored in memory (replace with database in production)

-2. Connect Services

-Click "Connect" buttons for each service you want to integrate Provide API credentials for each service
-Services will show as "Connected" once configured

-3. Chat with AutoFlowBot
-Use natural language commands like:

-"Deploy the latest release to staging"
-"Create a new GitHub issue for bug fix"
-"Trigger Jenkins build for main branch"
-"Send deployment notification to team"
-"Create a Jira ticket for feature request"

-4. View Workflow History

-See executed workflows in the history section
-Click "View Details" to see workflow steps and status

-API Endpoints
-Authentication

-POST /auth/register - Register new user
-POST /auth/login - User login
-GET /auth/me - Get current user info

-Integrations

-POST /integrations/connect - Connect a service
-GET /integrations/list - List connected services
-DELETE /integrations/{id} - Disconnect service

-Chat & Workflows

-POST /chat/process - Process chat message
-GET /workflows/history - Get workflow history
-GET /workflows/{id} - Get workflow details
-POST /workflows/{id}/retry - Retry failed workflow

-Service-Specific Endpoints

-GitHub: /github/* endpoints
-Jira: /jira/* endpoints
-Jenkins: /jenkins/* endpoints
-Slack: /slack/* endpoints

-Development Notes
-Current Limitations

-In-memory storage (implement database for production) Simulated service integrations (implement actual API calls) Basic error handling (enhance for production)
-No data encryption for API tokens (implement for production)

-Security Considerations

-Encrypt sensitive data (API tokens, passwords) Implement proper CORS policies
-Add rate limiting
-Use HTTPS in production
-Implement proper session management

-Future Enhancements

-Database integration (PostgreSQL/MongoDB)
-Real service API integrations
-Advanced workflow orchestration
-Webhook support for real-time updates
-Multi-tenant support
-Advanced user management
-Workflow templates
-Scheduled workflows

-Troubleshooting
-Common Issues

-CORS Errors

-Ensure the frontend is served from a web server, not opened directly as a file Check CORS configuration in main.py

-API Connection Issues

-Verify the backend is running on port 8000
-Check the baseURL in script.js

-Gemini AI Not Working

-Verify your GEMINI_API_KEY is valid
-Check your Google AI Studio quota

-Service Connection Failures

-Verify API credentials are correct
-Check service-specific API documentation
-Ensure proper permissions are granted

-Contributing

-Fork the repository
-Create a feature branch
-Make your changes
-Test thoroughly
-Submit a pull request

-License
+### 4. Getting API Keys

+#### Gemini AI (Required)
+1. Go to [Google AI Studio](https://aistudio.google.com/app/apikey) (or search for "Google AI Studio API Key").
+2. Create a new API key.
+3. Add it to your `.env` file as `GEMINI_API_KEY`.

+#### GitHub (Optional)
+1. Go to GitHub **Settings** > **Developer settings** > **Personal access tokens** > **Tokens (classic)**.
+2. Click **Generate new token** (or "Generate new token (classic)").
+3. Give your token a descriptive name.
+4. Select the necessary scopes/permissions (e.g., `repo` for accessing repositories, `workflow` for GitHub Actions, etc., depending on your bot's needs).
+5. Click **Generate token**.
+6. Copy the token immediately (you won't see it again).
+7. Add it to your `.env` file as `GITHUB_TOKEN`.

+#### Jira (Optional)
+1. Go to your Jira account settings:
+    - Click on your profile picture in the bottom left.
+    - Select **Profile**.
+    - Go to **Security** > **Create and manage API tokens** (or similar wording depending on your Jira version).
+2. Click **Create API token**.
+3. Give your token a label.
+4. Click **Create**.
+5. Copy the token immediately.
+6. Add your Jira URL (e.g., `JIRA_URL=https://your-domain.atlassian.net`), your Jira email/username (e.g., `JIRA_USERNAME=your_email@example.com`), and the API token (e.g., `JIRA_API_TOKEN=your_token`) to your `.env` file.

+#### Jenkins (Optional)
+1. Log in to your Jenkins instance.
+2. Click on your username in the top right corner.
+3. Select **Configure** (or **My Views** > **Configure** depending on the version).
+4. Under the "API Token" section, click **Add new Token**.
+5. Give the token a name and click **Generate**.
+6. Copy the generated token immediately.
+7. Add your Jenkins URL (e.g., `JENKINS_URL=http://your-jenkins-server:8080`), your Jenkins username (e.g., `JENKINS_USERNAME=your_username`), and the API token (e.g., `JENKINS_API_TOKEN=your_token`) to your `.env` file.

+#### Slack (Optional)
+1. Go to api.slack.com/apps and click **Create New App**.
+2. Choose "From scratch", give your app a name, and select your workspace.
+3. Under "Add features and functionality", select **Bots**.
+4. Configure your bot user and add necessary scopes under **OAuth & Permissions** (e.g., `chat:write`, `commands`).
+5. Install the app to your workspace.
+6. Copy the **Bot User OAuth Token** (starts with `xoxb-`).
+7. Add this token to your `.env` file (e.g., `SLACK_BOT_TOKEN=your_xoxb_token`).
+8. (Optional) If you need a Webhook URL for incoming messages to Slack, navigate to **Incoming Webhooks**, activate it, and add a new webhook to your workspace.
+Copy the Webhook URL and add it to `.env` (e.g., `SLACK_WEBHOOK_URL=your_webhook_url`).

+## Usage

+### 1. User Registration/Login

+- Create an account or log in with existing credentials.
+- Note: All user data is currently stored in memory.
+This should be replaced with a persistent database solution in a production environment.

+### 2. Connect Services

+- Click the "Connect" button for each service (GitHub, Jira, Jenkins, Slack) you wish to integrate.
+- Provide the necessary API credentials when prompted.
+- Services will indicate a "Connected" status once successfully configured.

+### 3. Chat with AutoFlowBot

+Interact with AutoFlowBot using natural language commands in the chat interface.
+Examples include:
+- "Deploy the latest release to staging"
+- "Create a new GitHub issue for bug fix"
+- "Trigger Jenkins build for main branch"
+- "Send deployment notification to team"
+- "Create a Jira ticket for feature request"

+### 4. View Workflow History

+- Executed workflows are logged in the history section.
+- Click "View Details" for a specific workflow to see its individual steps and their statuses.

+## API Reference

+The backend exposes the following API endpoints.
+For detailed interactive documentation (Swagger UI), navigate to `http://localhost:8000/docs` after starting the backend server.

+### Authentication
+- `POST /auth/register`: Register a new user.
+- `POST /auth/login`: Log in an existing user.
+- `GET /auth/me`: Get information about the currently authenticated user.

+### Integrations
+- `POST /integrations/connect`: Connect a new service.
+- `GET /integrations/list`: List all currently connected services.
+- `DELETE /integrations/{id}`: Disconnect a specific service by its ID.

+### Chat & Workflows
+- `POST /chat/process`: Process a chat message and potentially trigger a workflow.
+- `GET /workflows/history`: Retrieve the history of executed workflows.
+- `GET /workflows/{id}`: Get details for a specific workflow by its ID.
+- `POST /workflows/{id}/retry`: Retry a failed workflow by its ID.

+### Service-Specific Endpoints
+- **GitHub:** `/github/*` (e.g., for repository actions, issue management)
+- **Jira:** `/jira/*` (e.g., for ticket creation, status updates)
+- **Jenkins:** `/jenkins/*` (e.g., for triggering builds, checking job status)
+- **Slack:** `/slack/*` (e.g., for sending messages, notifications)

+## Developer Information

+### Current Limitations
+- **In-memory Storage:** User data and workflow history are stored in memory and will be lost on server restart.
+Implement a database (e.g., PostgreSQL, MongoDB) for production.
+- **Simulated Service Integrations:** Some service integrations might be simulated.
+Implement actual API calls for full functionality.
+- **Basic Error Handling:** Error handling is currently basic.
+Enhance this for robustness in a production environment.
+- **No API Token Encryption:** Sensitive data like API tokens are not encrypted at rest.
+Implement encryption for production.

+### Security Considerations
+- **Data Encryption:** Encrypt sensitive data, including API tokens and user passwords, both in transit (HTTPS) and at rest.
+- **CORS Policy:** Implement and configure a proper Cross-Origin Resource Sharing (CORS) policy.
+- **Rate Limiting:** Add rate limiting to API endpoints to prevent abuse.
+- **HTTPS:** Always use HTTPS in production environments.
+- **Session Management:** Implement secure and robust session management.
+- **Input Validation:** Thoroughly validate and sanitize all user inputs.

+### Future Enhancements / Roadmap
+- Database integration (e.g., PostgreSQL, MongoDB)
+- Full implementation of real service API integrations
+- Advanced workflow orchestration and customization
+- Webhook support for real-time updates from integrated services
+- Multi-tenant support
+- Advanced user and permission management
+- Workflow templates for common tasks
+- Scheduled and recurring workflows

+## Troubleshooting

+### Common Issues

+#### CORS Errors
+- Ensure the frontend is served from a web server (e.g., `python -m http.server` or VS Code Live Server) and not opened directly as a `file:///` URL.
+- Verify the CORS configuration in `main.py` (FastAPI backend) allows requests from your frontend's origin.

+#### API Connection Issues
+- Confirm the backend server is running (typically on `http://localhost:8000`).
+- Double-check the `baseURL` or API endpoint configuration in your frontend JavaScript (`script.js`).

+#### Gemini AI Not Working
+- Verify that your `GEMINI_API_KEY` in the `.env` file is correct and active.
+- Check your usage quota and API status in the Google AI Studio.

+#### Service Connection Failures
+- Ensure the API credentials (tokens, URLs, usernames) entered for GitHub, Jira, Jenkins, or Slack are accurate.
+- Consult the respective service's API documentation for specific error messages or connection requirements.
+- Verify that the API tokens/keys have the necessary permissions/scopes granted for the intended operations.

+## Contributing

+We welcome contributions to AutoFlowBot!
+Please follow these steps:
+1. Fork the repository.
+2. Create a new feature branch (`git checkout -b feature/YourAmazingFeature`).
+3. Make your changes and commit them with clear, descriptive messages.
+4. Test your changes thoroughly.
+5. Push your branch to your fork (`git push origin feature/YourAmazingFeature`).
+6. Open a pull request against the main repository.

+Please ensure your code adheres to the project's coding standards and includes relevant tests where applicable.

+## License

 This project is licensed under the MIT License.
+See the `LICENSE` file for more details.

-Support
+## Support

-For issues and questions:
+If you encounter issues or have questions:

-Check the troubleshooting section
+- First, check the **Troubleshooting** section above.
-Review the API documentation at http://localhost:8000/docs Open an issue on the project repository
+- Review the interactive API documentation available at `http://localhost:8000/docs` (once the backend is running).
+- Open an issue on the project's GitHub repository, providing as much detail as possible.